kohlidevops/DockerZeroToHero/README.md

 It's important to note that while a container uses resources from the host operating system, it is still isolated from the host and other containers, so changes to the container do not affect the host or other containers.

-**Note:** There are multiple ways to reduce your VM image size as well, but I am just talking about the default for easy comparision and understanding.

-so, in a nutshell, container base images are typically smaller compared to VM images because they are designed to be minimalist and only contain the necessary components for running a specific application or service.
+Container base images are typically smaller compared to VM images because they are designed to be minimalist and only contain the necessary components for running a specific application or service.
 VMs, on the other hand, emulate an entire operating system, including all its libraries, utilities, and system files, resulting in a much larger size.

-I hope it is now very clear why containers are light weight in nature.

 ## Docker